 “Spectacular.” — Open Letters Review

 A bold expression of a fledgling republic’s aspirations and bravado, the American bald eagle has been designed, drawn, illustrated, stamped, engraved, painted, sculpted, carved, photographed, and etched by thousands of artists and artisans since 1782, when it first appeared as the central figure on the Great Seal of the United States.
 As America’s most versatile emblem, the eagle emanates confidence during peace and prosperity, and strength during crisis and war; as a North American native species it exemplifies nature’s grandeur and the advance of conservation.
 In all, the bald eagle is a stirring national symbol.

 For fifty years Preston Cook has devoted his time to all things American eagle.
 He has amassed and meticulously organized a collection of more than twenty-five thousand eagle objects — from kitsch to fine art, from the everyday to the rare — that reflect American life from the American Revolution to the present.
 Cook’s collection has been donated to the nonprofit National Eagle Center and its museum, currently under development, that will house the collection.

 American Eagle: A Visual History of Our National Emblem will take the reader on a wide-ranging tour of American history, chronicling the bald eagle from the American Revolution to the present and highlighting the extraordinary diversity of American sentiments, tastes, and beliefs along the way.
-This sumptuous full-color presentation of more than thirteen hundred fascinating objects from Preston’s collection will be available in April 2019.
+This sumptuous full-color presentation of more than thirteen hundred fascinating objects from Preston’s collection is now available.